Skip to Content

 Municipal infrastructure projects have varying levels of complexity and sensitivity to environmental impact, and as such, projects are classified in terms of schedule (i.e., Schedule A, A+, B and C).
 Depending on the Class EA Schedule, projects may not be required to complete all five phases of the Class EA process prior to implementation.

-This project will undergo a Schedule B Class EA, requiring the consideration of Phases 1 and 2.
+This project was completed as a Schedule B Class EA, requiring the consideration of Phases 1 and 2.
 Schedule B projects have potential for some environmental impact.
 They identify and assess alternative solutions to the problem, inventory impacts, and select a preferred solution, while including contact with relevant agencies and affected members of the public.

 Project File Report

-A Project File Report will be prepared, which will outline the project background, detail the evaluation of the rehabilitation options, and include the conceptual designs for the preferred solutions.
-The Project File Report will be posted here and will be open to public consultation.
+A Project File Report has been prepared, which outlines the project background, details the evaluation of the rehabilitation options, and includes the conceptual designs for the preferred solutions.
+The Project File Report is posted under the 'Notice of Completion' tab at the bottom of this webpage and will be open to public consultation until February 2, 2024.

 Mill Pond Park Revitalization Master Plan - Underway